starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Nvidia Cache

+{: .tip }
+> If you've installed the game via our [LUG Helper](Tips-and-Tricks.md#how-to-run-the-lug-helper), these settings are pre-configured for you.

 By default Nvidia has a combined cache for all games.
 As the cache fills up from other games, Star Citizen's shaders may get deleted leading to poor FPS.
 We recommend giving SC its own persistent cache by adding the following environment variables:
 ```
 __GL_SHADER_DISK_CACHE=true